PhilippMisofCH/ntk-unlimited/README.md

 Computed tensors and numerical integrals are cached to disk and reused on subsequent runs to speed up computation.
 While there are some basic checks in place that aim to avoid using results computed with different hyperparameters, this feature is still in development.
 If you changed any of the hyperparameters and suspect the results are wrong, use `--force-recompute` to overwrite the cache and recompute everything from scratch.

 There is also another cache for the numerical functions that are created from the symbolic recursions.
 Those only depend on the `sympy` expressions themselves and don't need to be recomputed for different parameters, hence they are not overwritten by `--force-recompute`.
-Only if one changes the expressions of the recursions in the source code, the cache files need to be deleted, manually.
+Only if one changes the expressions of the recursions in the source code, the cache files need to be deleted manually.

 The cache directory lives inside the package (`src/ntkunlimited/recursions/cache/`) and contains:
 - lambdified numeric functions (`*_recursion_numeric_fn.pkl`)